 Simply paste the tags into the section of your page and replace the text within the square brackets.

 Check that our email didn’t go into your spam or junk mail folders.
 If you still don’t see it, try logging in with your username and password.
 Once logged in you will have the option of resending the activation email.

 All domains are personally reviewed by our team before they are approved to serve sponsored content.
 You will need to enter payment information on your account before any domains can be reviewed.
-After submitting a domain, you will be notified via email within 2 business days (usually sooner) whether your domain has been approved.
-In the meantime, if you’ve also chosen to show internal content, the widget will only display internal recommendations until your domain is approved.
+After submitting a domain, you will be notified via email when your domain has been approved.
 If your domain is approved, the widget will automatically begin serving sponsored content.
 If your domain is not approved to display sponsored content, then we have determined that that domain does not fit our business model.
 Do not resubmit a rejected domain.

 If you don’t see recommendations appear as expected, please ensure that the widget you placed on your site is set to the correct domain.
 If so, please contact us at email@example.com for assistance.

-Content.ad only displays sponsored content on approved domains.
-This means new sites could take 24 to 48 hours before sponsored content starts getting served.
-If for some reason your site is not approved to serve sponsored content, we will contact you and let you know why.
+Content.ad only displays sponsored content on approved domains, and a new site will not serve sponsored content until your domain is approved.
+If your site is not approved to serve sponsored content, please do not resubmit that domain or any similar domains.
 Note that you need to enter payment information on your account before any domains can be reviewed.

 By default, the Content.ad widget will use each piece of content you have it installed on as a potential recommended article.
 However, if you load the widget on a page such as your home, category, contact or about pages, chances are you don’t want those pages to show up as related content elsewhere.
 To prevent this from happening, simply add a parameter of “serve” with a value of “0” to the end of the widget call on pages that you DON’T want to be served as related content.